kidtronnix/gonion/README.md

 So what about the context, what features should it have?

 Well we need a request context to be passed in a way that scales.
-So no use of global structs with mutexes that can introduce lock contention for heavily requested endpoints.
+So no use of global context structs guarded with mutexes.
+That approach can introduce lock contention for heavily requested endpoints.

 Our context package should be a standard package to allow for creating reusable middleware packages.

-On top of this our context should be safe to pass across service boundaries and processes.
+On top of this, our context should be safe to pass across service boundaries and processes.
-So we should be able to safely pass our context to RPC microservices.
+For instance we should be able to safely pass our context to RPC microservices.

-Ok so we should just use google's solution to passing context, [https://godoc.org/golang.org/x/net/context](https://godoc.org/golang.org/x/net/context).
+The obvious solution to this is google's solution to context, [https://godoc.org/golang.org/x/net/context](https://godoc.org/golang.org/x/net/context).

-Put all that together and you have yourself `gonion`; a flexible yet robust way of putting together HTTP handlers.
+Put all that together and you have yourself `gonion` - a flexible yet robust way of putting together HTTP handlers.

-## Initial Inspiration
+## Inspiration

-An excellent talk about the benefits of using the decorator pattern.
+The inspirational source of the onion abstraction.
+A great talk about the benefits of the decorator pattern.

 [https://www.youtube.com/watch?v=xyDkyFjzFVc](https://www.youtube.com/watch?v=xyDkyFjzFVc)